If your child doesn’t like to read there are still some great solutions for getting them excited about the Bible! I cover five of them in this post!

-Examples would be drawing fruit for the Galatians 5:22-23 (Fruit of the Spirit), drawing sheep and a shepherd for Psalm 23, drawing Jesus and his disciples eating at the Last Supper or painting a picture of Joseph and his colorful coat after reading the story in Genesis.
+Examples would be drawing fruit for Galatians 5:22-23 (Fruit of the Spirit), drawing sheep and a shepherd for Psalm 23, drawing Jesus and his disciples eating at the Last Supper, or painting a picture of Joseph and his colorful coat after reading the story in Genesis.

 Need inspiration?
 Susan Evans has a whole set of free lessons for 31 Days of Drawing Through the Bible, over on her blog!